-Failure to use Shoring of excavations where possible shall be done from quick hitch ground level downwards. mechanism All trench boxes shall be in good condition and inspected prior to use.
+Failure to use Shoring of excavations where possible shall be done from quick hitch ground level downwards. mechanism n All trench boxes shall be in good condition and inspected prior to use.
 Ladders used for access and egress in and out of the excavation shall be maintained in good condition.
 A thorough examination must be carried out on any excavation, which requires support.
 A thorough examination must also be carried out after poor weather conditions, especially rain or frost.
-The results of these inspections must · · be recorded in the AF3 certificate.
+The results of these inspections must be recorded in the AF3 certificate.
 This must be updated at least every seven days.
 As a measure of good practice the excavation will be inspected on a daily basis, at the commencement and completion of works.
 Where excavators are working near or in an excavation the Quick Hitch Mechanism must be applied and the operator must ensure that the quick hitch pin is in place either manually or mechanically.
 The excavator operator must possess a CSCS card or its equivalent.
 In the event were the excavator is used for lifting then the operator will complete a GA2 statutory register.
 This will be completed on a weekly basis The provision of lighting at the excavation and on site should be adequate to prevent persons or plant/materials being falling into the excavation after dark.
-Where excavators are working near or in the excavation the There executation are working from or in the executation the quick hitch mechanism must be applied and the operato must ensure that the quick hitch pin is in place eithe manually or mechanically.
-The excavator operator must possess an adequate training certificate.
+Where excavators are working near or in the excavation the quick hitch mechanism must be applie d and the operator must ensure that the quick hitch pin is in place either manually or mechanically.
+The excavator operator must possess a an adequate training certificate.
 In the event where the excavator is used for lifting the operator must complete a GA2 statutory register.
 This will be completed on a weekly basis and kept in the site office.
-Where health hazards may be encountered, e.g. landfill sites industrial sites, sewers, methane gas, carbon dioxide from limestone etc. adequate measures will be put in place by site management to monitor these gases.
-All operatives shall wear full personal protective equipment in particular hard hats.
+Where health hazards may be encounter ed, e.g. landfill sites, industrial sites, sewers, methane gas, o carbon dioxide from limestone etc. adequate measures will be e put in place by site management to monitor these gases.
+All operatives shall wear full personal p rotective equipment, in particular hard hats.